Chick-Fil-A's Grand Central Restaurant Opens March 1, And The Lines Are Going To Be Crazy

 Chick-fil-A will open its third Manhattan restaurant on March 1, the company announced Wednesday.
 The store — expected to be the busiest Chick-fil-A in the country — will be located across from Grand Central Station at the corner of East 42nd Street and Madison Avenue.
-(There are other Chick-Fil-A's throughout the New York City area, including ones in Queens and Long Island.)
+(There are other Chick-Fil-As throughout the New York City area, including ones in Queens and Long Island.)

 Chick-fil-A has been opening about 100 new stores a year, and sales have grown at an impressive pace.
 The Atlanta-based company now has about 2,200 restaurants that brought in $9 billion in sales last year.
 The average outlet made $4.4 million in 2016, according to data from QSR magazine.
 As it grows, the chain has also attracted customers who have stopped eating at Chipotle, BuzzFeed News recently reported.